Exemplar-Free Continual Learning for State Space Models: Additional studies

 where $\mathrm{HSIC}$ is Hilbert-Schmidt Independence Criterion~\cite{gretton2005measuring}.
 To achieve positive correlation with forgetting, we redefined the CKA of CL settings as Centered Kernel Disparity (CKD), where

 Instead of measuring weights as commonly used, CKD will be utilized to analyze state evolution in CL settings across sequential tasks and across different SSM layers in VIM.
-As we sought to answer the question of whether the state matrix $\mB$ needs to be regularized in CL settings.
-First, we evaluated CKD on Vim-small trained on 10 sequential tasks on ImageNet-R and CUB-200-2011 datasets.
-As shown in \cref{fig:ckd_app}, $\mA$ has the highest CKD, followed by $\mB$ then $\mC$.
-Even though it is inconclusive from the CKD analysis whether $\mB$ is crucial in the CL setting of SSM, however, it shows that we cannot ignore $\mB$ completely as it forms an uncontrolled path that is vulnerable to catastrophic forgetting.
-This motivates us to add an additional term to regularize $\mB$ in Inf-SSM+.

 \cref{fig:ckd_layer} shows that SSM state changes most at the last few layers.
-However, regularization is applied across all layers as we deem that small changes in activation in unregulated early layers will be amplified across the subsequent layers and lead to large CF. Consistent with \cref{fig:ckd_app}, $\mA$ have greatest change followed by $\mB$ then $\mC$.
-However, $\mB$ does show significant spikes, especially in CUB-200-2011.
-Hence, the need for regularization of $\mB$ seems to be data dependent.
-Even though $\mC$ has a lower CKD, it could not be completely ignored as it affects the output of the SSM layer directly.
+However, regularization is applied across all layers as we deem that small changes in activation in unregulated early layers will be amplified across the subsequent layers and lead to large CF.